-Summer 2019 (June 3 - August 23) for Level I CPE and Fall 2019/2020 (September 23 – February 7) for Level I & II CPE focus on pastoral identity, understanding spiritual care, pastoral theology, the nature of religion/spirituality as a resource for human health and growth, and the meaning of illness and health.
+The Fall 2019/2020 (September 23 – February 7) is full.
+We are currently accepting applications for a limited number of openings for Level I & II CPE for the Spring of 2020 (March 16 – July 31).
+The focus of the Unit being on pastoral identity, understanding spiritual care, pastoral theology, the nature of religion/spirituality as a resource for human health and growth, and the meaning of illness and health.

 The CPE Unit involves assignments to patient units, interpersonal group interaction, written impressions, verbatim reports, personal supervisory conferences, didactic lectures, worship leadership, and personal and program evaluation.